hikogui/hikogui/src/ttauri/Geometry.rst

 The alignment of borders to pixels is the responsibility of the widget that draws itself.
-The widget has access to the DrawContext::drawBoxIncludingBorder() function to position the border's edge to the edge of the given rectangle, if the rectangle is rounded to integer coordinates; the rectangle, border and pixel will share the same edge.
+The widget has access to the draw_context::drawBoxIncludingBorder() function to position the border's edge to the edge of the given rectangle, if the rectangle is rounded to integer coordinates; the rectangle, border and pixel will share the same edge.

 At DPI-scale of 1, it is assumed that the display has a 84 DPI.
 This is the middle ground between Window's default 96 DPI and macOS's default 72 DPI.
-The ShapedText class will scale to 84 DPI automatically, further DPI scaling will be handled by the DrawContext.
+The ShapedText class will scale to 84 DPI automatically, further DPI scaling will be handled by the draw_context.

 ### Window depth
 Z-coordinate for a window is between 0.0 (far) to 100.0 (near).